 Learn about storing flour salt and sugar (and other dry goods) for long-term food storage right here!

-In the photo you can see packed Mylar bags filled with vacuum-sealed pouches of bread flour.
+In the photo at the top of the page, you can see packed Mylar bags filled with vacuum-sealed pouches of bread flour.
 I've even vacuum-packed yeast that I bought in a larger quantity and re-packed into smaller pouches.

 If you've been a fan of my site for any length of time, I hope you know that I want to make sure that families all across the USA – and the world – have enough food put away, in case the poop hits the fan.